Accretion onto Stars with Octupole Magnetic Fields: Matter Flow, Hot Spots and Phase Shifts: Introduction

-Recently, the magnetic field structure of gaseous stars with complex fields has been studied analytically.
-It was found that the fraction of the flux through the stellar surface in open field lines is smaller in stars with complex fields than in those with purely dipolar fields (Gregory et al.\ 2008; Mohanty \& Shu 2008).
+Recently, the magnetic field structure of young stars with complex fields has been studied analytically.
+It was found that the fraction of the flux through the stellar surface in open field lines is smaller in stars with complex fields than in those with purely dipolar fields (Gregory et al.\ 2008) and a superposition of multipole fields yields smaller accretion hot spots (Mohanty \& Shu 2008).
 The potential approximation is usually used to extrapolate the surface magnetic field to larger distances.
-Gregory et al.\ (2006) calculated possible gas flows around stars with magnetic fields constructed from measurements using the potential approximation.
-Recently, we were able to compute the flow of gas around V2129~Oph and BP~Tau in global 3D MHD simulations in which the magnetic field is not assumed to be given by a potential but is instead calculated as part of the simulation (Long et al.\ 2009).
+That is, it is suggested that the field outside of the star is not disturbed by the surrounding plasma (e.g., \citealt{greg10}).
+Gregory et al.\ (2006) calculated possible paths of gas flow around stars with magnetic fields constructed from measurements using the potential approximation.
+Recently, we were able to compute the flow of gas around V2129~Oph and BP~Tau in global 3D MHD simulations in which the magnetic field is not assumed to be a potential field but is instead calculated as part of the simulation (Romanova et al.\ 2011a; Long et al. \ 2011).

-Zeeman tomography of magnetic white dwarfs has shown that they also have complex magnetic fields (Euchner et al.\ 2002).
+Zeeman tomography of magnetic white dwarfs has shown that they also may have complex magnetic fields (Euchner et al.\ 2002).
 In some, such as HE~1045$-$0908, the magnetic field associated with the star's quadrupole moment dominates whereas the fields associated with its dipole and octupole moments are much weaker (Euchner et al.\ 2005).
-In others, representation of the field requires inclusion of misaligned dipole, quadrupole, octupole, and other multipoles up to $n=4$ or $n=5$ (Euchner et al.\ 2006; Beuermann et al.\ 2007).
+In others, representations of the field require inclusion of tilted dipole, quadrupole, octupole, and other multipoles up to $n=4$ or $n=5$ (Euchner et al.\ 2006; Beuermann et al.\ 2007).
 These results are in accord with earlier indications of field complexity, such as asymmetric distribution of spots on the stellar surface (Meggitt \& Wickramasinghe 1989; Piirola et al.\ 1987; see Wickramasinghe \& Ferrario 2000 for a review).